 Pictured at left in August 2018: Brownie, age 29

 Spirit Keeper Equine Sanctuary provides a safe environment and comprehensive care for at-risk equines.
-These are horses in danger of slaughter, euthanasia, abuse, and neglect.
-Our resident horses may be elderly, have special nutritional requirements, chronic medical conditions, physical disabilities, psychological trauma, or behavioral issues.
-Their conditions typically prevent them from being ridden or "wanted" by certain individuals and make them unadoptable by rescue organizations; however, these horses may still enjoy an excellent quality of life when properly loved and cared for.
+These are horses in danger of slaughter, euthanasia, abandonment, abuse, and neglect.
+Resident equines include those that are elderly, have special nutritional requirements, chronic medical conditions, physical disabilities, psychological trauma, or behavioral issues.
+Their conditions typically prevent them from "wanted" by certain individuals and make them poor candidates for adoption.
+These animals may still enjoy an excellent quality of life when properly loved and cared for.

 Education & Conservation

 Spirit Keeper Equine Sanctuary strongly supports science-based medicine, training, animal care, husbandry, rehabilitation, behavioral research, and conservation.
 We are dedicated to educating our staff and volunteers, board, community members, the general public, emergency responders, and anyone working with animals.

 We require all working interns and staff to complete the Fear Free Shelters program and the Animal Welfare Professional Program through SDZGA.

 Just a few of the horses at Spirit Keeper